 Dental barotrauma can occur during descent or ascent, when pressure in the air spaces at the roots of infected teeth or adjacent to fillings changes rapidly and causes pain or tooth damage.
 The affected tooth may be tender when percussed with a tongue blade.

-Mask barotrauma occurs when the pressure in the space behind the face mask is not equalized during descent.
+Mask barotrauma occurs when the pressure in the space behind the face mask is not equalized during descent (eg, by exhaling into the mask).
 The resulting relative vacuum can lead to local pain, conjunctival hemorrhage, and ecchymosis of the skin enclosed by the mask.
 Retro-orbital hemorrhage is possible but rare.